josebarbamontoya/chrono-sta/README.md

 ## Execution

-1. Create a directory (e.g., `chronsta_example`) and copy the partial timetrees in Newick format with the suffix `.nwk`, along with the `chronosta.py` script:
+1. Create a directory (e.g., `chronosta_example/`) and copy the partial timetrees in Newick format with the suffix `.nwk`, along with the `chronosta.py` script:

 2. In a terminal or command prompt session, type `cd` followed by the path to the directory to change the working directory to the folder that contains the `chronosta.py` script:
 ```